 This is a way to avoid getting lost and wasting time.
 Planning your route ahead of time will make it so that you don’t have to worry about how long the drive is or what direction you should head in.
 You can get driving directions from Apple Maps and pinpoint your stops, especially for long travels.

 Some things need to be considered when planning this trip: weather, fuel cost for each state, gas station hours (some may not be open 24/hours), and driving time.
 Research your route ahead of time to save yourself the hassle and ensure that you have everything planned out before starting on this adventure.

 Plan for Emergencies

-It is important to be prepared for everything that could happen while on this trip.
+Preparing for everything that could happen while on this trip is important.
 Planning will keep you from getting stressed or scared if something arises and help make sure you can resolve the situation before it worsens.
 Think about all of the possible emergencies that may occur when planning your itinerary- weather, injuries, etc. It is always good to be prepared for anything!

 Make sure you have a list of emergency contact numbers if anything happens, too; this includes the phone number for your insurance company if needed and local law enforcement/ambulance services if necessary.
 This will also be helpful when there are unexpected emergencies on the road- not just while driving but also if you were to break down and need assistance.

 It is important to have an idea of how much you are spending on this trip and where.
 Keeping track of mileage will help figure out the cost, especially if it’s for a rental RV or someone else’s that needs more expensive fuel than your own vehicle.
 Allocating money upfront at the beginning can be helpful so there aren’t any surprises at the end of this trip, and it will give you a better idea of how much money to bring with you.